 Parish Councils form the first level of local government and they consist of local councillors who volunteer their time to serve their local community.

 Cawood Parish Council comprises 9 councillors who can be elected (every 4 years) or co-opted.
 All are unpaid volunteers.
-2019 is an election year.
+2019 was an election year.

 Members share responsibility for all aspects of the council’s work.

-We meet on the third Thursday of every month at the Old Boys’ School at 7:30 p.m.
+We meet on the third Thursday of every month in normal times at the Old Boys’ School at 7:30 p.m.
+Currently our monthly meetings are held virtually, but members of the public are still welcome to attend.
+Our agendas give further information.

 Agendas are posted at least 3 days in advance of the meetings on the website and in our noticeboard outside the Pickled Postie.